General policies and principles for the Library's collections are stated in the General Collection Development Policy.

 Purpose of the Collection

-The Davidson Library's Religious Studies (RS) collection provides support for the undergraduate and graduate level curriculum of the UCSB Department of Religious Studies and the research of the graduate students and faculty of the department.
+The UCSB Library's Religious Studies (RS) collection provides support for the undergraduate and graduate level curriculum of the UCSB Department of Religious Studies and the research of the graduate students and faculty of the department.
 The department encourages an interdisciplinary approach to the study of religious traditions incorporating materials and theories from folklore, history, literary criticism, sociology, psychology, and philosophy.

 Academic Department Description